 In the 1830s-1860s, a cholera epidemic swept across the globe, influencing health and infrastructure changes that would shape the workplace going forward.
 Today, the COVID-19 pandemic also refocuses our priorities around health and safety in the workplace, with the disruption ushering in a new era of technological innovation.

-In his latest tech+ podcast, Mersive CTO & Founder, Christopher Jaynes, revisits history, looking at the Industrial Revolution and how times of great need have accelerated times of technological innovation.
-Drawing parallels to the cholera epidemic, he looks at our current pandemic and the modern workplace, focusing on the spaces where people come together and collaborate to offer perspectives on questions like:
+Drawing parallels to the cholera epidemic, we look at our current pandemic and the modern workplace, focusing on the spaces where people come together and collaborate to offer perspectives on questions like:

 In the 1840s, the cholera outbreak brought about important changes in health and sanitation, eventually leading to better plumbing and sewer systems, cleaner water supplies, and better working conditions.
 Today’s pandemic also promises to change the ways we work, learn, and collaborate.

 Envisioning the Future of Workplace & Classroom Collaboration

 What might our post-pandemic workplace or classrooms look like?
 What technology will we invent?

 - De-densification of meeting spaces.
 Hybrid meeting and learning environments will spread out meeting-goers and students throughout the meeting space, overflow rooms, and remote locations.